 - Requirements for third party contracts

-Volunteers can be a bit of a grey area when it comes to your charity insurance, as they can fall under either your public or employers liability insurance cover.
+Volunteers can be a bit of a grey area when it comes to your charity insurance, as they can fall under either your public or employers liability insurance insurance.
 Before taking out insurance, it may be worth conducting a risk assessment for the activities your volunteers will be undertaking, as this will help give an accurate picture of the type of insurance you might need.

-If you require cover for volunteers, or want to find out if they’re covered under your existing charity insurance policy, please speak to us on 0333 234 1358
+If you require cover for volunteers, or want to find out if they’re covered under your existing insurance policy, please speak to us on 0333 234 1358

 Fundraising can be vital to a charity’s success.
 But whether it’s a small bake sale or a large festival, there are plenty of risks involved with fundraising activities - particularly when they involve members of the public, employees or volunteers.